jon-jacky/home/commonplace.md

   There was a time, at *Might* (Eggers' magazine) when we hated a lot of people, and scorned this writer and that actor and those bands because the products of their labors didn't appeal to us.
-But the problem wasn't so much that these people were incredible frauds, or evil-born, or or deserved to be run out of their chosen media, but that we, the critics, were bitter. ...
+But the problem wasn't so much that these people were incredible frauds, or evil-born, or deserved to be run out of their chosen media, but that we, the critics, were bitter. ...
 But really, in the end, anger towards any creator or product of creativity says a good deal more about the angry person than it does